IFA 2019 Day 2: Everything announced so far at Europe's biggest tech show

-IFA, Europe's premiere consumer tech trade show, is a massive showcase held every year in Berlin, Germany, for companies to display their latest products in front of international media and hordes of showgoers.
+IFA is a massive consumer technology showcase held every year in Berlin, Germany.
+It's here at Berlin's sprawling Messe convention center that companies display their latest products in front of international media and hordes of showgoers.
 IFA's official dates this year are Friday, Sept.
 6, to Wednesday, Sept.
-11, but press coverage has begun as of this morning.
+11, but press coverage has begun.

 We'll keep this page updated throughout the week to bring you the most important news to come out of Berlin this year.
 Here's what we've seen so far: